Cooking technique |

 6-8 min, in good conditions, see above

-Effect on secondary factors
+Effect on other factors

 Excludes fuel